Abstract

 G

-Randomized phase II trial of vincristine-Irinotecan with or without Temozolomide, in children and adults with relapsed or refractory rhabdomyosarcoma: a European paediatric soft tissue sarcoma study group and innovative therapies for children with cancer trial
+, et al. Randomized phase II trial of vincristine-Irinotecan with or without Temozolomide, in children and adults with relapsed or refractory rhabdomyosarcoma: a European paediatric soft tissue sarcoma study group and innovative therapies for children with cancer trial.

 J Clin Oncol